FullertonVGDC/CyberHood_Git/README.txt

 10/11/19 - Created Door Movement when player is near.
 10/17/19 - Designs for Level 1 made into Unity in Progress.
 Slight adjustments to doors to work with new mechanics.
 10/18/19 - Controls revamped for better collision control.
+10/25/19 - Animation Stand-ins added and connected to player movement.